Afterback/Deadrop/README.md

 ## Technologies
 - Written in modern C++17.
 - Uses DirectX 11 Graphics API (as the main back-end by abstracting it).
-- Compiles using Visual Studio 2019
+- Compiles using Visual Studio 2022 (might work with 2019)
 - Premake5 build system.

 ## What's in it for you?